Forehead Eyebrow Lift

-Am I a candidate for a forehead/eyebrow lift?
+Am I a candidate for a forehead lift (eyebrow lift)?

-A forehead lift is a highly individualized procedure.
+A forehead lift, also known as an eyebrow lift or brow lift, is a highly individualized procedure.
 Good candidates for rejuvenation of the forehead include:

 - Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery